studyingworks/studyingworks.github.io/README.md

-# studyingworks.github.io
+# website

-The (new) official website for StudyingWorks:

-We produce tutorials for difficult concepts in a wide variety of high school subjects.
-Consider visiting our YouTube channel, https://www.youtube.com/@studyingworks
+Files for the studying.works website